bas080/colcise/README.md

 ## Options

+    -d
+    --delimiter
--d	the delimiter to be used
+        the string to be used to split lines into columns.

+    -s
+    --separator
         select what string to use for separate the columns.
-A space as default

-say if subsequent delimiters should be disregarded of concidered as columns

-choose what delimiter to use for creating the columns
+When not defined it defaults to the same string as the delimiter.

+    -p
+    --prepend-separator
+        places the separator in front of the spacing.

+    -a
+    --append_separator
+        places the separator after the spacing.
+This is the default behavior.

+    -l
+    --alignment
+        define the way the text withing columns should be aligned.
+The first letter represents the alignment of the first column, the second letter the second column etc.

+        l = left
+        r = right
+        m = middle <<< not yet implemented

+    -i
+    --ignore
+        toggles the ignoring of subsequent delimiters to false, causing every delimiter to create a new column.

 ## Examples

-### Define what to use as the delimiter
+**Define what to use as the delimiter**

 ```javascript
 john = registerPerson("John", "Jiggles");